open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases v2.md

 3. Client verifies the password.
 If password is not correct, the use case continues from the previous step.
 4. Use case continues from step 7.

 2a.
-Recipient chooses to re-encrypt using Smart-ID or Mobile-ID:
+Recipient chooses to re-encrypt using eID means (e.g., Smart-ID or Mobile-ID):

-1. TODO!
-2. Use case continues from step 7.
+1. Continues use case UC.Client.03 — Encrypt CDOC2 container using Server Capsules shares.

 5a.
 Password does not meet minimum requirements.